charliflex/Evently/README.md

 # 🎉 Evently – Event Listing & RSVP Platform

 Evently is a full-stack event management application built with **Next.js**, **MongoDB**, and **GraphQL**.
 It allows users to browse, create, and RSVP to events.
-This project demonstrates key concepts from Chapters 12–14 including middleware setup, building a GraphQL API, and implementing both static and server-side rendering in Next.js.
+This project demonstrates key concepts including middleware setup, building a GraphQL API, and implementing both static and server-side rendering in Next.js.

 ## 🚀 Features